AKM: Magazines

 AKMS with a 30-round "bakelite" magazine.
 Despite their name, the magazines are actually made of fiberglass and resin along with steel reinforcements.
 The magazine has an "arrow in triangle" Izhmash arsenal mark on the bottom right.

 The early slab-sided steel AK-47 30-round detachable box magazines had 1 mm sheet-metal bodies and weigh 0.43 kg empty.
 The later steel AKM 30-round magazines had lighter sheet-metal bodies with prominent reinforcing ribs weighing 0.33 kg empty.
-To further reduce weight a light weight magazine with an aluminium body with a prominent reinforcing waffle rib pattern weighing 0.19 kg empty was developed for the AKM that proved to be too fragile and the small issued amount of these magazines were quickly withdrawn from service.
+To further reduce weight a lightweight magazine with an aluminium body with a prominent reinforcing waffle rib pattern weighing 0.19 kg empty was developed for the AKM that proved to be too fragile and the small issued amount of these magazines were quickly withdrawn from service.
 As a replacement steel-reinforced 30-round plastic 7.62×39mm box magazines were introduced.
 These magazines discolour over time from yellowish to rust-coloured shades, weigh 0.24 kg empty and are often mistakenly identified as being made of Bakelite (a phenolic resin), but were actually fabricated from two-parts of AG-4S moulding compound (a glass-reinforced phenol-formaldehyde binder impregnated composite), assembled using an epoxy resin adhesive.
 Noted for their durability, these magazines did, however, compromise the rifle's camouflage and lacked the small horizontal reinforcing ribs running down both sides of the magazine body near the front that were added on all later plastic magazine generations.
 A second generation steel-reinforced dark-brown (colour shades vary from maroon to plum to near black) 30-round 7.62×39mm magazine was introduced in the early 1980s, fabricated from ABS plastic.
 The third generation steel-reinforced 30-round 7.62×39mm magazine is similar to the second generation, but is darker coloured and has a matte non-reflective surface finish.
 The current issue steel-reinforced matte true black non-reflective surface finished 7.62×39mm 30-round magazines, fabricated from ABS plastic weigh 0.25 kg empty.

 Early steel AK-47 magazines are 9.75 in long, and the later ribbed steel AKM and newer plastic 7.62×39mm magazines are about 1 in shorter.

 The transition from steel to mainly plastic magazines yielded a significant weight reduction and allow a soldier to carry more rounds for the same weight.